Paper Chan's Little Guide to Minecraft Server Optimization!

 Some categories have two different names listed due to Paper using the proper names in related paper configs while bukkit.yml still uses the old names.

-Each entity will show up individually on the spark report, you can make necessary adjustments accordingly based on their categories.
+💡 Each entity will show up individually on the spark report, you can make necessary adjustments accordingly based on their categories.

-Bat is the only entity in ambient and it has no gameplay functionality so it is safe to set ambient to zero for a no compromise performance saving there.
+💡 Bat is the only entity in ambient and it has no gameplay functionality so it is safe to set ambient to zero for a no compromise performance saving there.

-Below are a few different approaches to help address villager problems, please consider them carefully and pick one that works the best for your community.
+Below are a few different approaches to help address villager problems, please consider them carefully and pick the one that works best for your community.

-1. Attempts to reduce villager tick-rates to ease the workload on the server.
+- Attempt to reduce villager tick-rates to ease the workload on the server.

 ticks-per: